History of Generative AI: A Brief Overview

 Artificial Intelligence is Born

 The Dartmouth Summer Research Project on Artificial Intelligence in 1956 is where the term ‘artificial intelligence’ was coined and the field was born.
 This gathering of geniuses kicked off a movement that would extend human thinking into the machines and lead to the development of generative ai models that could mimic human intelligence and creativity.
+The Turing Test, for example, relies on a human being to interact with a machine and determine whether its responses are indistinguishable from those of another human.

 This was more than just a naming of a new field, it was the ambition to combine human expertise with machine power.
 It led to the creation of generative ai tools that could learn from all the human knowledge and generate ai generated art, content and solutions that are inspired by but not limited by human imagination.